 Continue to loosen the seeds from the pith in the bowl of water.
 The seeds will sink and the pith will rise to the top.

 Scoop out the pith with a strainer and then drain the seeds.
 Mix the pomegranate seeds, walnuts, and chocolate chips in a bowl.

 Cook the barley according to the instructions on the box/bag, making sure to add salt to the water.

 When the barley is cooked, spread it out on a cookie sheet to allow it to cool before mixing it into the pomegranate barley salad.

 I like to chill mine before serving, you can serve it at room temperature or warmed, like oatmeal.

 As I shared earlier, you can also add some honey or maple syrup on top for sweetness.

-I put mine in a jar to store in the fridge…
+I put my pomegranate barley salad in a jar to store in the fridge…

 And, there you go!
 A weird winter salad/cereal/snack, but it’s yummy!
 The printable recipe is at the bottom of this post if you’re interested in giving it a try.
 And, of course, you could personalize this in a variety of ways by adding different nuts, fruits, using different grains, etc.

 Before I sign off, I wanted to share about the wooden utensils I used while making this recipe.
 They are all from Polder’s Old World Kitchen, a family-owned and operated business.
 You can read their short story HERE if you’re not familiar with them.